Linking your data

 We would like to keep the data at our institution as long as we have live projects that use the data, or there is the possibility of future projects that will use the data.

 We will ensure that your records are secure for as long as we continue this study.

 How to opt in or out

 The first time you take part in ELSA, you will be asked to provide consent for us to link to each of the types of data listed above.
 You can choose to consent to all of them, or some of them, or none of them.
-For each type of link, you will be given a consent form to read and sign, with a copy for you to keep, which explains the type of data that is collected, the purpose that it is collected for, how we control access to this information, and how to withdraw your consent if you change your mind.
+For each type of link, you will be provided with information to read, which explains the type of data that is collected, the purpose that it is collected for, how we control access to this information, and how to withdraw your consent if you change your mind.

 After that first time, you will be asked at each interview whether you still consent to each type of link.